daveadams/constancy/README.md

       #       containing a hash of remote keys if this sync target has
       #       type=file.
 This path is calculated relative to the directory
       #       containing the configuration file.
+      #     token_source - An alternative token source other than the
+      #       default.
+Potential values are the same as for the
+      #       consul.token_source config value: 'none', 'env', 'vault',
+      #       or 'vault.<label>'.
       #     delete - Whether or not to delete remote keys that do not exist
       #       in the local filesystem.
 This inherits the setting from the
       #       `constancy` section, or if not specified, defaults to `false`.